-The Western SoMa PEIR anticipated that adoption of the Western SoMa Community Plan could result in significant impacts on traffic, transit, and loading, and identified four transportation mitigation measures.
+The Western SoMa PEIR anticipated that adoption of the Western SoMa Community Plan could result in significant impacts on traffic, transit and loading, and identified three transportation mitigation measures.
 One mitigation measure reduced loading impacts to less-than-significant levels.
-Even with mitigation, however, it was anticipated that the significant adverse traffic impacts and the cumulative impacts on transit lines could not be fully mitigated.
+Even with mitigation, however, it was anticipated that the significant cumulative impacts on transit lines could not be fully mitigated.
 Thus, these impacts were found to be significant and unavoidable.

-As previously discussed under "Automobile Delay and Vehicle Miles Traveled," in response to state legislation that called for removing automobile delay from CEQA analysis, the Planning Commission adopted Resolution No. 19579 replacing automobile delay with a vehicle miles traveled (VMT) metric for analyzing transportation impacts of a project.
+As previously discussed under "Aesthetics and Parking" and "Automobile Delay and Vehicle Miles Traveled," in response to state legislation that called for removing automobile delay from CEQA analysis, the Planning Commission adopted Resolution No. 19579 replacing automobile delay with a vehicle miles traveled (VMT) metric for analyzing transportation impacts of a project.
 Therefore, impacts and mitigation measures from the Western SoMa PEIR associated with automobile delay are not discussed in this checklist.

-The Western SoMa PEIR did not evaluate VMT or the potential for induced automobile travel.
+The Western SoMa PEIR did not evaluate VMT.
 The VMT analysis presented below evaluates the project's transportation effects using the VMT metric.